mirandabelle/bayesian-financial-forecasting/README.md

 This repository contains the code and data preprocessing scripts for the MSc dissertation:

-**"Uncertainty Quantification in Bayesian Deep Learning for Financial Time Series Forecasting"**
+**"Uncertainty Quantification in Bayesian Deep Learning for Financial Time Series Forecasting: Calibration, Interpretability, and Comparison of Methods"**
 by Miranda-Belle Onyekwere, Imperial College London, 2025.

 ---